HotwaxCom/SQL-Assignment-2/solution8.1.md

 Reasoning:

-Here, we are required to find the orders that were lost or damaged so we find these details from the inventory_item_variance, we take as quantity_on_hand_var as quantity_lost_or_damaged.
-I took fields like inventory_item_id, product_id and facility_id from the inventory_item table
+Here, we are required to find the orders that were lost or damaged so we find these details from the inventory_item_variance, we take quantity_on_hand_var as quantity_lost_or_damaged.
+I took fields like inventory_item_id, product_id and facility_id from the inventory_item table.

 ```
 Query Cost: 10,388,701.53